Bombay Rose: Plot

 One day, Tara and Shirley go to an antique shop owned by Anthony Pereira, who has feelings for the latter.
 Shirley wants to have her toys repaired, and Tara suggests that they approach her grandfather who can repair them.
+Tara also gets Tipu to assist her grandfather in repairing the toys, which helps the duo bond well.
+He finds Tipu to be a very keen assistant and agrees to let him stay with them.
+Once the toys are repaired, Tara brings them to Anthony's shop.
 Shirley invites Anthony to her house that night for a date, and he readily accepts.
-Meanwhile, Tara gets Tipu to assist her grandfather in repairing the toys, which helps the duo bond well.
-He finds Tipu to be a very keen assistant and agrees to let him stay with them.

 That night, Salim meets Kamala and takes her to the cemetery, and puts back all the flowers he had collected to sell, indicating his change of heart.
 This impresses Kamala and they go on a walk together.
 As they approach Pyaasa, the police arrest all the pimps and dancers on a tip by Mike.
 As the couple tries to escape, Mike alerts the police and they chase them.
 As Kamala hides in safety, Salim is hit by a car driven by Raja Khan, a film actor he idolises.
 Kamala is left heartbroken as she watches Salim die in her arms, and Anthony too finds Shirley lying dead in her house.

 Shirley leaves some of her assets to Anthony, including a piano he loved, and some funds to support Tara's education.
 When he meets Kamala and her grandfather to discuss the prospects of opening a toy repair shop, Mike arrives with tickets to Dubai.
 Kamala tears the tickets and leaves.
 When Mike threatens to reveal her identity as a bar dancer, Kamala hits back saying that the bar which employed her does not exist anymore, leaving her free.
 In the end, Kamala and her grandfather are shown running a toy repair and watch making store named "Bombay Rose" with Anthony's support.